 Aarti Shah, first-time mom-to-be, excitedly awaited the time she would feel her baby’s first movements, also called quickening.
 She had heard her mother and grandmother vividly describe the fluttering sensation in the abdomen.

-“The foetus may start to move around the 7th or 8th week of pregnancy but women may perceive these movements at different times,” says Dr Swati Sinha, Consultant Obstetrician at Sitaram Bhartia Hospital.
+“The foetus may start to move around the 7th or 8th week of pregnancy but women may perceive these movements at different times,” says Dr. Anita Sabherwal Anand, Senior Consultant Obstetrician at Sitaram Bhartia Hospital.

 Curious about quickening in first pregnancy, Aarti asked her doctor a bunch of questions.

 How early can you feel flutters in pregnancy?